Sunday, August 1, 2010

 1. It is an EXPENSIVE setup.
 The oven alone is going to set you back a few thousand.
 Not to mention the special connections you will need to make your propane system "boat safe" - which brings me to point number 2:

 2. Propose is heavier than air = BOOM!
 If you are going to go with propane, don't skimp.
 Take the proper precautions.
 If you have a leak, the propane will accumulate in the bilge of the boat, building higher and higher until one day you unsuspectingly light a watermelon scented candle and KABOOM!
-The bottom of your boat blows off.

 All I am trying to say is that if you go with propane, spend the cash to do it right.